-California Multiple Subject and Single Subject Certification Application Information and Instructions - - Direct and Approved Pathway
+California Multiple Subject and Single Subject Certification Application Information and Instructions - Approved Pathway

 Note: To be eligible for recommendation by the Certification Office, students completing a Bachelor’s degree or a post baccalaureate certification program must graduate and have their degree posted to their WGU transcript.
 Students who are pursuing a Master of Arts inTeaching degree must have marks of "passed” on their Degree Plan for all teacher preparation assessments, including any WGU Praxis program requirement and all state required exams.

 All CSET exams must be fewer than 10 years old upon application for licensure in California.

 Step 1: WGU must have all required application documents on file:

 1) Copies of your official score reports for the CBEST, CSET, and RICA (for the Multiple Subjects credential) exams.
 Send all score reports to firstname.lastname@example.org.

 4) Completion of the US Constitution requirement.

 If WGU has not yet received verification of passage of the RICA, or completion of the US Constitution Requirement or CPR course requirment, submit the related documentation to email@example.com.
 You must also send your RICA score reports to firstname.lastname@example.org.

 Step 2: Email email@example.com to request recommendation for your credential.
 Masters of Arts in Teaching students should contact firstname.lastname@example.org after completion dates are posted to their Degree Plan for all teacher preparation coursework included in their program.

 Step 3: Once the Teacher Licensure Office verifies that you have met all requirements for licensure a Certification Specialist will make an online recommendation for your California teaching credential to the CTC.
 Please allow our office several business days to fulfill this request.